asynnestvedt/eval_ballroom_advanced/README.md

-# Advanced Ballroom Dancing AI Microservice Challenge
+# Advanced Ballroom Dancing Microservice Challenge

 ## Introduction

-In this challenge, you will design and develop a microservice that merges AI-driven technology with ballroom dancing logistics.
+In this challenge, you will design and develop a microservice with ballroom dancing logistics.
 Your task is to create a RESTful API, containerized with Docker, complemented by well-written tests and clear documentation.
 This version introduces a calculation component for determining how many dance partners a person gets to dance with on average in a ballroom with specific constraints.

 ### Key Requirements